hishamk/yaduino/readme.md

 ### Enclosures

-I've designed a few cases using Fusion 360 and printed them on a Prusa Mini+ using PLA filaments.
-I've shared the link to the project.
-It's not super-organized, but it has a few variations.
+I've designed and printed a few [enclosures](https://a360.co/3RtZ853) using Fusion 360 and printed them on a Prusa Mini+ using PLA filaments.